The Dangers of Flea Bites for You and Your Pet

 Most commonly, fleas cause itchy skin in cats and dogs.
 But in some cases, they can wreak further havoc.
 Many animals are allergic to flea saliva, and flea bites can cause flea allergy dermatitis.
 When a cat or dog continues to scratch at the bite, it can cause swelling, irritation, welts and eventually broken skin, which can lead to skin infection and pain.

 If your cat or dog has flea allergy dermatitis, your veterinarian may recommend an oral, topical or injected medication to help ease the irritation and prevent further itching.
-Additionally, your vet may prescribe an antibiotic if an infection has developed.
+Additionally, your vet may prescribe an antibiotic or antifungal medication, particularly if an infection has developed.
 Make sure to consult your veterinarian on any treatment plans.

 Humans can also be susceptible to flea allergy dermatitis.
 They can suffer from an allergic reaction to flea bites that causes severe itching, skin irritation and possibly infection.
 In some cases, this intense skin discomfort can temporarily impact quality of life, making it hard for you to sleep and go about your daily activities.

-Bartonella is a flea transmitted illness in cats and potentially dogs.
+Bartonella is a common flea-transmitted illness in dogs and especially cats.
 It is often associated with numerous conditions including heart disease, eye inflammation and seizures.

 Humans can contract bartonella, also known as cat scratch fever, if their cat scratches them while they have flea bacteria on their claws.
 Serious symptoms can include eye infections, encephalitis (swelling of the brain), fever and severe muscle pain.